 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

-Step 1.
-Bring a large pot of water to a boil, and season generously with sea salt.
-Cook the pasta according to package directions.
-Be sure to cook only until al dente.
+Bring a large pot of water to a boil and season generously with sea salt.
+Cook the pasta according to package directions until just al dente, so it holds its texture once chilled.

-Step 2.
-While the pasta is cooking prepare your dressing by combining the mayonnaise, greek yogurt, dijon mustard, apple cider vinegar, herbs, and salt and pepper in a small bowl.
-Taste and adjust seasonings as desired.
-Next, prepare your salad ingredients and set aside.
+While the pasta is cooking, whisk together the mayonnaise, Greek yogurt, Dijon mustard, apple cider vinegar, fresh herbs, salt, and pepper in a small bowl.
+Taste and adjust as needed.
+At the same time, chop the bell pepper, red onion, tomatoes, and pepperonchinis, and dice your chicken and ham into bite-sized pieces.

 Save This Recipe! 📧